Parashat Vayetze – Stealing an object from someone in order to prevent him from a prohibition

 Answer

-Several explanations have been given:
+Several explanations have been given for this:

 On this question an interesting answer is brought in the sefer Avnei Zikaron (p.
-335) in the name of the Gaon Rabbi Nissim Karelitz zatzal.
-He writes that although the theft itself was permitted, since our forefather Yaakov was next to Rachel, she should not have taken such an action without consulting him.
+335) in the name of HaRav HaGaon Rabbi Nissim Karelitz zatzal.
+Namely, although the theft itself was permitted, since Yaakov Avinu was near Rachel, she should not have taken such an action without consulting him first.

-In this context the sefer Otzar HaYahadut (part I) brings a striking story told by the Gaon Rabbi Yaakov Moshe Shorkin zatzal, a disciple of Maran the Chafetz Chaim:
+In this context, the sefer Otzar HaYahadut (vol. I) cites an instructive story told by HaRav HaGaon Rabbi Yaakov Moshe Shurkin zatzal, a disciple of Maran the Chafetz Chaim: